 Frequently asked questions

-Is restaurant website design free with Atlas?
-The scan and the preview are free.
-The live site (kept current, hosted, with a custom domain) is part of the paid Nuxa plan.
+Is the Nuxa restaurant website free?
+The scan is free.
+A live, hosted site with a custom domain is part of a paid Nuxa plan.

 Can I use restaurant website design templates from Figma or Canva instead?
 Yes — and you should, if you have an in-house designer who will keep the site updated weekly.
 If you don't, the template will be out of date by month two and Google will notice.